 The following requirements for S-57 attribution must be noted:

+Curve has been introduced as an allowable geometric primitive for Administration Area in S-101, thus removing the requirement to encode a “very narrow area” instance of ADMARE in S-57 in order to indicate a linear feature.
+While a suitably configured converter may be capable of creating a Curve feature during the automated conversion process (for example along one of the long edges or approximating the centreline of the “very narrow area”), Data Producers will be required to evaluate their converted S-101 data and amend these Features as required.

-The S-101 attribute in dispute has been introduced in S-101 to provide an indication to the mariner that an administration is in dispute.
+The S-101 attribute in dispute has been introduced to provide an indication to the mariner that an administration is in dispute.
 This information may be encoded in S-57 using an instance of the S-57 Object class CTNARE covering the area that is in dispute.
 In order for this information to be converted across to S-101, the text string encoded in INFORM on the CTNARE should be in a standardised format, such as In dispute.
 Where this occurs, the ADMARE should be partitioned into two discrete Administration Area features during the conversion process.
 One Administration Area should be created coincident with the CTNARE, with in dispute set to True; and the other Administration Area created to cover the remaining ADMARE, with in dispute not populated or set to False.
 The S-101 Caution Area feature resulting from the conversion of the CTNARE should be removed from the converted S-101 dataset in this case.

 Custom zones